aigan/tail-file/README.md

   if( reason == 'PRIMEFOUND' ) console.log("Now we can finally start tailing.
 File has appeared");
   if( reason == 'NEWPRIME' ) console.log("We will switch over to the new file now");
   if( reason == 'TRUNCATE' ) console.log("The file got smaller.
 I will go up and continue");
+	if( reason == 'CATCHUP' ) console.log("We found a start in an earlier file and are now moving to the nextt one in the list");
 });

 mytail.start();